Read Karin Conroy’s updated forecast of top law firm website trends, here.

 Your content is a reflection of who you are as a business.
 Give your site a reputation for publishing only the most useful articles and tips — those that demonstrate your knowledge of the types of cases you wish to take on.
 Your goal is to be seen as the go-to firm for those kinds of cases.

 4. Connect social media dots.
 People expect to see your law firm on social media.
-Linking your site to Google+ and other social media sites can increase the visibility of your content and build awareness of your firm among potential clients.
+Linking your site to social media platforms increases the visibility of your content and builds awareness of your firm among potential clients.
 Also, sharing content via social media — in addition to your website — creates many pathways, increasing the chances of people finding you on the web.

 Make sure all of your social media profiles are accessible on your website and blog — if you have Twitter, Facebook and LinkedIn accounts, list those links on your site.
 You want to make it as easy as a click to follow your social media channels.
 Also, include the link back to your website on your social media profiles.
 Go further: Add social media “share” buttons to the end of every blog post so visitors can share your articles with their contacts.